Recreational land is land that is used for exactly what it sounds like.

 Think about it.

-There are no mortgage payments to make (depending on whether you took out a loan or not).
+There are no mortgage payments (depending on whether you took out a loan or not).

 There are no utility bills to pay.